hddahdda/student_cookbook/README.md

 * Click "Reveal config vars"
 * Enter your config vars that are stored in the env.py file, which is a hidden file.
 This should look something like this:

+    "IP", "0.0.0.0"

+    "PORT", "5000"

+    "SECRET_KEY", "secret_key_here"

+    "MONGO_URI", "mongo_db_uri"

+    "MONGO_DBNAME", "name_of_db"
+* To enable automated deployment navigate to "Deploy" in Heroku.
+* Enable Automatic branch by connecting to your GitHub repository.

 ## Credits